martin737373/DataScienceProject/README.md

 1. Kaggle.csv - dataset from
 https://www.kaggle.com/datasets/nelgiriyewithana/most-streamed-spotify-songs-2024/data
+2. InitialAnalysis.ipynb - contain the initial analysis for the validity of the dataset
-2. DataMining.ipynb - uses Spotify’s open API to gather additional data on the songs artists genres (because Spotify does not have song genres).
+3. DataMining.ipynb - uses Spotify’s open API to gather additional data on the songs artists genres (because Spotify does not have song genres).
 Add your Spotify Developer id and secret to authenticator to run.
-3. Mined_data.csv - data gathered using Spotify’s open API
+4. Mined_data.csv - data gathered using Spotify’s open API